What is Polycystic Ovary Disorder?

 There are numerous methods to treat polycystic ovarian disease naturally.
 You can easily follow these at home without spending much.

 - Exercise is the most useful and beneficial activity of the day.
-It balances the hormones in our blood and keeps heart problems and diabetes away.
+It avoids hormonal imbalance in our blood and keeps heart problems and diabetes away.
 Not to mention it reduces stress, one of the causes of PCOD.

 - Weight loss has been proven to reduce the symptoms and risk of developing metabolic syndrome and hormone-related disorders.
 Only 5% body fat reduction can significantly help relieve PCOD.